Mac & Cheese 5: Background and release

 The mixtape was originally supposed to be released on January 5, 2024, but was delayed for unknown reasons.
 A day before its original release date, Westside Gunn posted the original tracklist on Instagram, notably featuring "Another One of Me", a Diddy single featuring Montana and the Weeknd, who is sampled on "Where We Came From".
 Montana also garnered negative attention for allegedly manipulating music charts by releasing 126 songs in total of the mixtape, which includes the regular songs and a sped-up, slowed-down, instrumental, and a cappella versions of each song, clocking in at just over six hours in total.
 He later responded to the allegation and shared why he made that decision in an interview with TMZ: Taylor Swift dropped eight versions of her album.
 I'm just learning the hustle from them.
 I dropped five versions...My fans always love my beats so I dropped the instrumental.
 I dropped a capella for all the DJs that like blending and I dropped clean.
 I dropped the sped-up one because of TikTok, and I dropped the chopped and screwed.
 So people can stop asking me for all different types of versions, and I guess all those songs equaled out to 126 songs.
 I was watching everybody doing it.
 I was watching JT [Justin Timberlake] and a bunch of other people who had big records, and I see them just put out instrumentals and all that.
-I'm like, how come it's so easy to find this, and when I went on their page, and I saw they had six different versions, I was like, they're geniuses.In January of 2024, French Montana allegedly sold pre-order Vinyl Records of his upcoming mixtape "Mac & Cheese 5" for five dollars.
-According to the website, all pre-orders were scheduled to ship February 23, 2024 (The release date of the mixtape.)
-However, when customers checked the Vinyl's shipping status they discovered that it was shipped to an arbitrary address.
+I'm like, how come it's so easy to find this, and when I went on their page, and I saw they had six different versions, I was like, they're geniuses.In January 2024, French Montana allegedly sold pre-ordered vinyl records of the then-upcoming mixtape for $5.
+According to the website, all pre-orders were scheduled to ship on February 23, 2024, the scheduled release date.
+However, customers discovered that the Vinyl's shipping claimed to be shipped to an arbitrary address.
 Consequently, none of the purchasers received the vinyl at their homes.
-Many theories speculate that this incident was to boost the mixtape's sales numbers.
+Many theories speculate that this incident was intended to boost the mixtape's sales numbers.